KendiLorna/Marketing-and-product-performance-analysis/README.md

 o	Durable (242K)

-•	“Affordable” and “Innovative” messaging drives slightly better product movement—can be used for future campaigns.
+“Affordable” and “Innovative” messaging drives slightly better product movement—can be used for future campaigns.

 #### Product Rating Distribution
-•	Fairly balanced across ratings 1–4 with no dominant peak
+Fairly balanced across ratings 1–4 with no dominant peak

-o	Ratings 2 and 4 slightly edge out others
+o	Ratings 2 and 4 slightly edge out others indicating mixed satisfaction

-•	Further ratings analysis to elevate product design and user satisfaction
+Further ratings analysis to elevate product design and user satisfaction.

 #### ROI Bucket Analysis
 Very high and high ROI campaigns have the lowest conversion rate.